SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 Defines how many messages in the chat history should be scanned for World Info keys.

 If set to 1, then SillyTavern only scans the message you send and the most recent reply.

-This stacks up to 10 message pairs in total.

 ### Context % / Budget